ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-09-23-playing-with-pfsense-firewall.md

 <img width="1001" height="428" alt="image" src="https://github.com/user-attachments/assets/a81132c3-f760-486d-9799-b3eb56255fdc" />

-I wanted to test this for myself.
-So I created a simple scenario:
+I wanted to create a simple rule where all devices in LAN cannot access HTTP website.

-- Normal behavior: My LAN machine can access websites like httpforever.com over port 80 (HTTP).
-- Test behavior: I add a firewall rule in pfSense to block HTTP (port 80) from the LAN.
-After applying it, I should see that I can’t load httpforever.com anymore.

 ### How I Set It Up